SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 Dedicated permissions define what a user is allowed to do in DataHub.
 To ease assigning permissions to users, permissions are grouped in roles.
 During deployment of the DataHub applications the corresponding permissions as well as roles are created.
 If a role with the same name already exists, no new role will be created.
 The same holds for permissions.

-If you omit DataHub permissions, you will get a corresponding warning after login.
+If you do not have corresponding DataHub permissions, you will get a warning after login.

 ### DataHub roles and permissions

 #### DataHub administrator
-The administrator primarily sets up the data lake and Dremio account and conducts administrative tasks like viewing audit logs or monitoring the system status.
+The administrator primarily sets up the data lake and Dremio account and conducts administrative tasks like inspecting audit logs or monitoring the system status.
 The administrator can also manage offloading pipelines, e.g., defining and starting a pipeline.

 For those tasks the default role **DATAHUB_ADMINISTRATOR** is created.
 The permissions for this role are defined as follows: